maidsafe/Whitepapers/Project-Safe.md

 * available_space: the storage space a vault claimed (via the user) it can contribute to the network

 * data_cost: data_cost will be calculated as the data_size that user stored to network.
-It will be refunded once user delete the stored data.
-The client application has a local level deduplication, which will prevent a user to be charged twice when storing the same data again to the network.
+It will be refunded once user deletes the stored data.
+The client application has a local level deduplication, which will prevent a user from being charged twice when storing the same data again to the network.

 * used_space: total data_cost of all the chunks that user put to network